Before the calendar has even reached the new season, spring flowers like ranunculus, hyacinth and daffodil are already peeping around the corner.

 In celebration of the fragrant explosion of colour and scent, we have compiled our top 5 favourite spring flowers to share with you.

-As an early spring flower they symbolise new beginnings and rebirth.
+DaffodilAs an early spring flower they symbolise new beginnings and rebirth.
 Bright yellow is the best known daffodil colour but there are also gorgeous combinations of white and pink.
 One thing they have in common; they all celebrate spring in an exuberant way.
+Meaning: The gift of daffodils means 'you are the only one' and is believed to bring happiness.
+Origin: These beautiful trumpet shaped flowers grow naturally in meadows, woods and on rocky grounds in Western Europe. |

-The pretty tulip comes in white, red, yellow, pink, purple, orange, green or with multi-coloured petals.
+TulipThe pretty tulip comes in white, red, yellow, pink, purple, orange, green or with multi-coloured petals.
 Cherished for their brightly colored, cup-shaped flowers, they are a classic and eye catching flower.
 You can find them with a single or double row of petals, whilst there are also fringed and parrot tulips with serrated petals, and there’s the playful lily-flowered tulip.
 In fact there are 3,000 varieties of tulips, that belong to 14 main groups!
+Meaning: The tulip is said to mean 'perfect love'.
+Origin: Tulips can be found growing wild from north Africa and southern Europe across to north-west China. |

 "Spring is the time of plans and projects" -Leo Tolstoy-